vasilakisfil/Introspected-REST/README.md

 In the following section we will describe our new architectural style based on a model for Networked APIs that goes beyond `REST`.
-The model itself steps on initial Roy's `REST` model but with the difference that instead of providing resource hypermedia at runtime, it provides them on the side, only if requested.
+The model itself steps on initial Roy's `REST` model but with the difference that instead of providing resource hypermedia at runtime, **it provides them on the side, only if requested**.
 Hence, by keeping the _uniform interface_ the derived 3 out of 4 REST constraints that Roy defined still exist in this model:
 _identification of resources_; _manipulation of resources through representations_ and _self-descriptive messages_.
-However instead of having the constraint of _hypermedia as the engine of application state_ (HATEOAS), we have _introspection as the engine of application state_ (IATEOAS).
+However instead of having the constraint of _hypermedia as the engine of application state_ (HATEOAS), we have **_introspection as the engine of application state_ (IATEOAS)**.

 Composition of different specs is a vital part of our model and for that we will use a new concept, MicroTypes, small reusable modules that a final Media Type can be composed of.
-Hence, before moving on, we will give concise definitions over hypermedia and metadata and break it down to different kinds of classes, according to Introspected REST model.
+Before moving on, we will give concise definitions over hypermedia and metadata and break it down to different kinds of classes, according to Introspected REST model.
 These terms can overlap in the REST, however we feel that each one has its own place in our model that embraces composability.